erizov/Professor/semester_7/lecture_40_llm_fundamentals/fine_tuning_llm/README.md

 ### Short Description

 A computational intelligence atechniquethat learns patterns from data to make predictions or decisions.
 Addresses categorization, value estimation, grouping, and pattern recognition.
 Example: Predicting house prices based on historical sales content and property features.
-Operates by training on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.
+Operates by development on labeled or unlabeled content, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-## Implementation

 ## Often Used Together With